railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	The DEEE tax (disposal of electronic and electrical equipment) is an ecological tax that was imposed in France from 2009.
-It is applied to batteries to finance their recycling and is a fixed sum that is applied to the before-tax amount on the invoice
+It is applied to batteries to finance their recycling and is a fixed sum that is applied to the before-tax amount on the invoice.

 If you trade with a company in your own country, and your country has a DEEE-type tax, the applicable taxes for this invoice could be: